upmcplanetracker/28crashtracker/README.md

-# 28CrashTracker
+# Pittsburgh Combined Crash Watcher

-Welcome to 28CrashTracker!
-This script monitors traffic incidents along specific road segments, primarily Route 28 in the Pittsburgh area, and posts updates to Bluesky.
-It's designed to be easily configurable for your own needs.
+Welcome!
+This script monitors traffic incidents along multiple, configurable road systems in the Pittsburgh area, specifically Route 28 and the Parkway East.
+It classifies incidents by road and posts distinct updates to dedicated Bluesky accounts for each.

 ## Table of Contents